Vaccinations and Booster Shots: Needed or Not?

 We knew it must be true because the vets told us so.
-So did the vaccine manufacturers.
-The fact that veterinarians and vaccine manufacturers have a strong financial incentive for urging us to get lots of shots for our dogs didn't seem to occur to us.
+The vets got their information from the vaccine manufacturers.
+The fact that vets and vaccine manufacturers have a financial incentive for urging us to get lots of shots for our dogs didn't seem to occur to us.

 We'll start with Dr. Christina Chambreau DVM:

 "Would you rebel if your doctor told you to get measles, mumps, rubella, diphtheria, pertussis, and hepatitis shots every year of your life until you died, instead of only a few doses as a child?"

 People don't need yearly revaccinations for core diseases.
 And veterinary immunological researchers tell us: Neither do dogs and cats.

 Kirk's Current Veterinary Therapy (the veterinarian's "bible") says....

 "A practice that was started many years ago that lacks scientific validity or verification is annual revaccinations.
 Almost without exception there is no immunologic requirement for annual revaccination.
 Immunity to viruses persists for years or for the life of the animal.
 Only the immune response to toxins requires boosters (for example, tetanus toxin booster, in humans, is recommended once every 7-10 years) and no toxin vaccines are currently used for dogs and cats."